 Enova has an online-only business model and partially distributed workforce, resulting in a relatively limited environmental footprint.
-However, we recognize we have a responsibility to minimize and offset our impact on the planet.
-That's why we began a carbon offsetting program and are in the process of offsetting our carbon emissions for 2020 and 2021.
-In addition, our Headquarters in downtown Chicago is LEED Gold certified, and our Utah location's interiors are LEED Gold certified.
-Enova's Chicago, Denver, New York, and Utah offices are ENERGY STAR certified.
-The LEED program evaluates and recognizes buildings based on factors related to climate change, water resources, biodiversity, green economy, community, and natural resources.
+However, we recognize we have a responsibility to minimize and offset our impact on the planet, which is why we began a carbon offsetting program through projects such as deforestation prevention in the Amazon and a solar power plant in Rajasthan, India.
+We have offset our carbon emissions in 2020 and 2021 and are in the process of offsetting our 2022 emissions.
+In addition, our headquarters in downtown Chicago is LEED Gold certified, and the interiors of our Utah location are LEED Gold certified.
+Our Chicago, Denver, New York and Utah offices are ENERGY STAR certified.
+The LEED program evaluates and recognizes buildings based on factors related to climate change, water resources, biodiversity, green economy, community and natural resources.